DanielGaudreault/Anorak/README.md

-# Anorak
+# Anorak AI - Ready Player One

-Anorak AI is a simple web-based AI assistant that interacts with users using OpenAI's GPT-3.5-turbo model.
+Anorak AI is a web-based AI assistant inspired by *Ready Player One*.
+It uses OpenAI's GPT-3.5-turbo model to simulate Anorak, the wise guide from the OASIS.

 ## Setup